As an Amazon Associate we earn from qualifying purchases.

 - identify the gap between breasts

-From here, you can see whether you are fuller at the top or bottom and if you have wide-set or close-set boobs.
+From here, you can see whether you are fuller at the top or bottom and if you have wide-set (also known as east-west breasts) or close-set boobs.

-While you may need to switch styles to achieve different effects, knowing your breast shape is the first step to finding the best bra.
+While women may need to switch cup styles to achieve different support levels in bras, knowing your breast shape is the first step to finding the best sports bra.

 How to Identify Your Breast Shape